-One of the worst-case scenarios for any family is in-fighting which results from avoidance of estate planning conversations.
-Often this avoidance arises from not wanting to risk offending a loved one.
+One of the worst-case estate planning scenarios for any family is in-fighting which results from avoidance of estate planning conversations.
+Often this avoidance arises from not wanting to risk offending a relative.

 I’ve known some couples who haven’t been able to agree on an important decision, such as who will take care of the children in the event of them both passing.
 Since they can’t reach an agreement they decide to bypass the conversation entirely and leave their children without a legal guardian.
 Which is, of course, the worst possible decision of all!